demifang/3DEC-code/README.md

-# 3DEC Scripts for Stability Assessment
+# 3DEC Scripts for Stability Assessment of Masonry Structures

 One Paragraph of project description goes here